Katrin-Drys/WP8_programming/docs/source/01_working_on_linux.rst

     * - ``cd ..``
         - Changes to a lower directory level, e.g. your working directory is ``/home/username/dir1`` before the command and ``/home/username`` after executing the command

+This is only a very basic list of commands available and some of them possess a huge variety of options that can not be listed here